fatcatdog/SpringJpaVueJsTodoApp/README.md

 CD into client, then do the following:
 #### npm install
 #### npm run serve

+If you want to run the Jest unit tests in the VueJs project,

+### npm test

 If you ran the java app previously, you should now be able to see some pre-populated items in our task list.
 If you havent ran the java app yet, you hopefully can see an empty todoApp with no tasks inputted yet (and no database...)!